Fans Threaten To Protest ‘Teen Mom 2’ If New Cast Member Added Next Season

 Multiple sources have claimed there will be a fifth cast member on the upcoming season of Teen Mom 2, and it’s someone fans already know.
-Briana DeJesus, star of 16 & Pregnant and the failed season of Teen Mom 3, is said to be joining Kailyn Lowry, Jenelle Evans, Chelsea Houska, and Leah Messer for season eight of TM2.
+Briana DeJesus, star of 16 & Pregnant and the failed season of Teen Mom 3, is said to be joining Kailyn Lowry, Jenelle Evans, Chelsea Houska, and Leah Messer for Season 8 of Teen Mom 2.

-However, some fans are not happy about the news as they have even threatened to boycott the show if Briana does make an appearance.
-The Ashley’s Reality Roundup reported on the rumors as its sources claim Briana has already begun filming with the MTV crew much to the dismay of viewers.
+However, some fans are not happy about the news, as they have even threatened to boycott the show if Briana does make an appearance.
+Ashley’s Reality Roundup reported on the rumors, as its sources claim that Briana has already begun filming with the MTV crew, much to the dismay of viewers.

 Readers of Ashley’s Reality Roundup were quick to share their thoughts on the subject as they expressed their disdain for DeJesus.